This document gives basic usage information for each command. There is

 The LINKS command lists the currently active AX.25 Sessions (Both user access and node-node links)

-Enters Listen mode on the specified port.
-When in Listen mode you will see a trace of traffic on the port, and the node will accept a connection to your call.
+Enters Listen mode on the specified port(s).
+When in Listen mode you will see a trace of traffic on the port, and if you are only listening on one port the node will accept a connection to your call.
 The SSID must be inverted in the normal Netrom fashion, so if you connected to the Node as G8BPQ a user has to call G8BPQ-15.
-You can use the CQ command to send a beacon to indicate that you are listening for calls.
+So long as you are only listening on one port you can use the CQ command to send a beacon to indicate that you are listening for calls.
 While in Listen mode you can't connect to other stations, and if someone calls you Listen is cancelled.
 Type LISTEN OFF to exit listen mode.

 Lists stations heard recently on the specified port.
 Output can be filtered with a partial callsign, eg MH 2 G8